RussBaz/WebFrame/README.md

 // You can also provide a function returning a default implementation
 // if the service is missing for any reason let s = serviceProvider.Get<IRandomService> ServiceConstructor

+// In case you need an access to raw IServiceProvider let raw = serviceProvider.Raw
 ```
 ### Host Logging
 If your app requires an access to a logger before the host is built, you can access a default one directly from your App instance.